We’ve compared the best luggage brands of 2024 — tested by frequent fliers — and gathered our insider tips on how to choose the best suitcase for you!

 Luggage is not one-size-fits-all, so it’s important to consider your travel style and cater to those needs when making your next luggage purchase.
 With that in mind, check out the most important things to consider before making your next travel investment.

-With that said, there a few brands out there that are favorites among experienced travelers, and even come with lifetime warranties.
-Keep your receipts!
+These are a few of the best suitcase brands out there, which are favorites among experienced travelers, and even come with lifetime warranties!

-Samsonite: Although Samsonite luggage only comes with a warranty limited to manufacturer defects, their typical hard-side luggage is known for its durability.
+Samsonite is one of the most famous luggage brands for a reason.
+Although Samsonite luggage only comes with a warranty limited to manufacturer defects, their typical hardside luggage is known for its durability.
 It’s a great option if you’re traveling with breakables, a camera, or plan on bringing back a bottle of wine from your trip.
-Plus, this hard-sided case has an expandable zipper which is unusual for hard suitcases, but perfect for adding a little extra space and flexibility in packing.
+Plus, this hardside case features spinner wheels, TSA locks and a 10 year limited warranty.

-How to Choose the Best Luggage for Your Trip
+How to Choose the Best Suitcase for Your Trip

 Don’t buy a carry-on larger than what you can lift overhead!
 Get one that meets both international and domestic requirements.
 Some European airlines have smaller size restrictions for carry-ons, so limit yourself to approximately 21 x 13 x 9 and 15-20lb. in weight to clear nearly all international airline restrictions.